Principles

 }

-In this example, the only things that need to be changed for differentiating the f method are the t parameter and the result local variable which must be adapted to hold the value and the derivative, the two multiplications and the addition.
+In this example, the only things that need to be changed for differentiating the value method are the t parameter and the result local variable which must be adapted to hold the derivative structure, the two multiplications and the addition.
 In order to generate the new function, Nabla will convert these elements one at a time, starting from the parameter change and propagating the change using a simple data flow analysis.
 There is no need to analyze the global structure of the code, and no need to change anything in the loop handling instructions above.
 The method generated for the example above will be roughly similar to the one that would result from compiling the code below (except that Nabla generates bytecode directly, it does not use source at all):

-// source roughly equivalent to conversion of the result affectation
+// source roughly equivalent to conversion of the result initialization

 // this loop handling code is not changed at all